-I am 50 now, I started smoking at 15 and had been trying to quit since I was 20.
+I am 53 now (update 2018), started smoking at 15 and had been trying to quit since my twenties.
 First for my own sake and later for the sake of my daughter, to set an example for her and hopefully make her realize she should quit too, I repeatedly tried and even managed to quit for almost 2 years, 2004-2006.
 I had invested many hopes, much effort and even some money into it, only to see no permanent results.

 My father died prematurely, at the age of 64.
 So did his father, the man I can hardly remember, at 69.
 Both of them died due to smoking related diseases - trombosis and heart attack.

 I wish there had been electronic cigarettes around when my Dad was making his unsuccessful attempts to quit, all with a few days of "success".
 I'm sure he would have embraced e-cig wholeheartedly and stayed with it.
 And most probably got his chance to watch his granddaugher grow.

 I switched to electronic cigarette in August 2012 completely, after about 30 seconds of vaping.
 My daughter did it after four months of dual use.
 That's the way the world works – everyone at his or her own pace.
 But everyone I know who has made this transition says it's easy.

 I love writing, blogging, taking part in forums etc. I can write just about anything I like or dislike in English, German and Croatian (my native language).
 Being a teacher and translator, I could have chosen to build a site providing translation services, or tips to learn foreign languages.